Panther KF51: Concept and design

 The current KF51 demonstrator is based on the hull of the Leopard 2A4 and thus has a conventional MBT layout, with the driver at the front, the turret in the middle and the engine at the rear.
 The driver is seated in the front right of the hull and is provided with a single-piece hatch above their position in the roof of the glacis plate.
 A separate crew station can be provided in the left front of the hull for either a dedicated systems operator or a unit commander.
 Colour cameras for the driver are installed in the centre of the front and rear of the hull.

 The Panther provides all crew members except the gunner with standardized crew stations, each featuring a large central 23-inch display screen and two smaller 10-inch displays below that.

 Two further screens are mounted to the left and right of the operator respectively, displaying the view from the left and right situational awareness cameras.
 Due to the demonstrator turret utilizing a version of the Leopard 2's EMES 15 gunner's sight, the gunner's place is slightly different.

 The use of standardized crew stations and drive-by-wire technology means that every crew member can take over every role, e.g. in theory the tank can also be driven by the commander and the gun can be fired by the driver.

 Where the design of the KF51 departs from that of the preceding generation of most Western MBTs is by the introduction of a new two-person turret fitted with an autoloaded main gun.
 The rear of the turret houses the magazines for the main gun's automatic loader and pods for loitering munitions if these have been equipped.
 There are housings for cameras on all four corners of the turret and in the middle of each side of the turret.

-The Panther is not meant to be a competitor to the MGCS but meant to bridge the gap until the MGCS becomes available Being designed to be more affordable, Rheinmetall also believes that it will find a market besides the MGCS.
+The Panther is not intended to be a competitor to the Main Ground Combat System (MGCS) but meant to bridge the gap until the MGCS becomes available Being designed to be more affordable, Rheinmetall also believes that it will find a market besides the MGCS.
 Should the KF51 enter production, a new hull would be designed by Rheinmetall.
 Meanwhile, the Panther turret can be fitted onto a Leopard 2 tank as upgrade option.